polterguy/polterguy.github.io/hyperlambda/index.md

 is the perfect foundation for creating your own custom DSL, as in _"Domain Specific Language"_.
 And that would be a correct assessment.
-Hyperlambda perfectly fits the requirements for creating your own high level DSL programming languages, using the `ISlot` interface and its _"Super Signal"_ implementation.
+Hyperlambda perfectly fits the requirements for creating your own high level DSL programming languages, using the `ISlot` interface and its _"magic.signals"_ implementation.
 And in fact, the _"Crudifier"_ at its core is nothing but an SQL DSL language implementation, of such a high level abstraction, that the computer is able to automate the creation of the code needed